ancientBig/Eureka_Server_Spring/README.md

 # Eureka_Server_Spring
-the spring application eureka server.
+The spring application eureka server.
 Client should register

 # deployment
-the application will be deplopyed to the Heroku website.
+the application will be deployed to the Heroku website.

 ### git setup project
 - git init